-Flibanserin, a daily-use oral drug, has been approved by the FDA for hypoactive sexual desire disorder in premenopausal women.
-There are other products being developed for FSD, including a number of oral combination drugs, some of which incorporate testosterone, antidepressants or PDE-5 inhibitors.
-There is competition to develop drugs for treatment of FSD in both premenopausal and postmenopausal patients.
-Our bremelanotide drug product is intended to be administered by subcutaneous injection, and an on-demand drug product for the same indication which utilizes another route of administration, such as a conventional oral drug product, may make subcutaneous bremelanotide noncompetitive.
+Fibanserin, a daily-use oral drug sold under the trade name Addyt®, has been approved by the FDA for HSDD in premenopausal women.
+There are other products being developed for HSDD and other FSD indications, including a number of oral combination drugs, some of which incorporate testosterone, antidepressants or PDE-5 inhibitors.
+There is competition to develop drugs for treatment of HSDD and FSD in both premenopausal and postmenopausal patients.
+Our bremelanolide drug product is intended to be administered by subcutaneous injection, and an as needed drug product for the same indication which utilizes another route of administration, such as a conventional oral drug product, may make subcutaneous bremelanolide drug product for the same indication which utilizes another route of administreed to be administered to administered to be administ

 There are three oral FDA-approved PDE-5 inhibitor drugs for the treatment of ED, other approved products and devices for ED, and other products in development for treatment of ED, including products in clinical trials.

-There is competition to develop drugs for ED in patients non-responsive to PDE-5 inhibitor drugs, and to develop drugs for treatment of FSD.
+There is competition to develop drugs for ED in patients non-responsive to PDE-5 inhibitor drugs.